YiWang-Evonne/Boston-Airbnb-Data/README.md

 - what features that influence the property price?
 - What time of year has the highest rental price?

+# [Summary]
+-  the entire home/apt is the maximum number of entries in Boston listing, and South Boston waterfront in the neighborhood is the most expensive listing.
+-  the price increases relatively with an increase in the number of bedrooms.
+-  the largest leap in pricing is in August and September and drops between October and December

 # [Folder Structure]

  ```bash